 Not adhering to this will see them being issued a warrant of arrest.
 In this city, a gigantic amount of R54,8 million of outstanding warrants has not been paid.
 Now the municipality is working with the National Department of Transport to implement the Natis Block on re-licensing vehicles.
 If you’ve got outstanding warrants, you won’t be able to re-license their cars until they’ve paid up.

 There has been a price hike with some traffic fines.
 And for instance, failing to stop at a stop sign will get you a fine of R1 500 and driving a car with a cell phone in your hand will also get you a fine of R1 500.

 Something else to bear in mind.
 Is that if you are found to be drinking and driving.
 You stand to face no less than 6 years in jail or a massive R120 000 fine and to crown it all a criminal record, which can stick with you for 10 years.

 It seems as though in South Africa, it may be better to just drive responsibly and save yourself a lot of trouble.

-Complete the form on this page to get a FREE car insurance quote
+Complete and submit the form on this page to get your car insurance quote